top of page

 Teething is the process and pain that babies feel when their teeth are erupting.
 The level of distress is dependent on your baby.
 Your baby may be fussier than usual, may have increased drooling, and may want to chew or bite on objects more than usual.

-WHY ARE BABY TEETH IMPORTANT?
+WHY ARE BABY TEETH IMPORTANT TO LONG-TERM DENTAL HEALTH?

 When your baby goes from gummy grins to toothy smiles, they’ve reached a significant milestone.
 Those newly erupting baby teeth serve an essential role in the development of your baby’s teeth and mouth.